 Shoes and boots with good traction are a must.
 Even better, put some extra traction on the soles of your boots.
 They make a big difference by giving you more stability and confidence to get outside on winter trails.
 One downside, they can be a little hard to put on and take off.
 If you have weak or painful hands, we suggest finding a good pair of boots designated for outdoors and leaving them on until the ice is gone.

 Some winter sports like alpine skiing involve more idle time like sitting on cold windy chairlifts or standing in lift lines.
 In these cases, sometimes even the best clothes can’t keep you warm.
 This is where external heat comes in handy.
 The lowest-tech and most affordable versions are disposable chemical hand, toe and body warmers.

 Now there are some super high-tech battery operated electric warmers available for purchase.
-Heated gloves, heated boot liners, heated socks, heated vests, and even heated boot bags can all be purchased for the most cold-averse of humans.
+Some are even operated via Bluetooth rather than manually operated.
+Heated gloves, heated boot insoles, heated socks, heated vests, and even heated boot bags can all be purchased for the most cold-averse of us.

 Hack #4: Cover the Appendages

 Frostbite is most common on the fingers, toes, nose, ears, cheeks and chin.
 Keep all of these appendages covered and warm.
 Neck warmers, scarves, goggles, headbands, hats, mittens or gloves and warm socks and boots are all essential in winter.
 If those aren’t enough to keep you warm, see Hack #3.